iwiwsb/pegiscraper/README.md

 FITNESS FOR A PARTICULAR PURPOSE.

-This program is best shunned and left unused (but it is free software, and you are welcome to redistribute it under certain conditions).
+This program is best shunned and left unused (but it is free software, and you are welcome to redistribute it under certain conditions).<br />
 :radioactive: :scream: <b>DO NOT USE THIS PROGRAM.</b> :scream: :radioactive:

 This program is licensed under the Sandia Message Public License,